xpportal/Micro-Plugin-Publisher/api/README.md

 - `POST /update-author-info`: Update author information
 - `POST /upload-asset`: Upload plugin assets (e.g., icons, banners)

-To use these endpoints, you'll need to include your API Secret in the `Authorization` header of your requests as a Bearer token.
+To use the `POST` endpoints, you'll need to include your API Secret in the `Authorization` header of your requests as a Bearer token.

 ## Customization